 Corneal abrasions (corneal scratches) are the most common type of eye injury.
 But because your cornea is the protective layer at the front of your eye, an abrasion leaves you at risk for infection and should be evaluated by an ophthalmologist.

 Treatment for a corneal abrasion depends on the severity and cause.
 Minor abrasions sometimes can be treated with topical antibiotics and non-preserved lubricating drops to keep the eye moist and comfortable while the natural healing process takes place.

 In more serious cases, scratched corneas are treated with a bandage contact lens.
 When corneal abrasions become recurrent corneal erosions, more advanced treatment with a superficial keratectomy may be necessary.
-Dr. Paik is also trained in the placement of Prokera® and AmnioGraft®.
+Our doctors are trained in the placement of Prokera® and AmnioGraft®.
 These special lenses provide pain relief, reduce scarring and can even speed up healing.